Chrisfaherty/CI_HACK_T16_MQ/README.md

 #### Quiz End page

 The Quiz End page provides the following features:
-- option to save the quiz score by entering user name.
+- Option to save the quiz score by entering user name.
-- After saving the score along with user name, user is automatically navigated to high score page.
+- After saving the score along with user name, user is automatically navigated to either the trophy page or the high score page depending on user's score.
 - Nav button to navigate to home page.

+#### Trophy page

+The Trophy page provides either one of the following greeting messages:
+- User's detailed result with a Gold guitar icon, if the user gave all answers right.
+- User's detailed result with a Silver guitar icon, if the user gave nine answers right.
+- User's detailed result with a Bronze guitar icon, if the user gave eight answers right.

 #### High Score page

 The High Score page provides the following features:
-- Shows the top six high scores along with user names.
+- Shows up to the top six high scores along with user name and icon of Silver, Bronze, and Gold guitars if any won.
-- If user answers more than certain number of questions correctly, user is navigated automatically to Trophy page.
 - Nav button to navigate to home page.

 </details>